paulvivier/status/README.md

 Reminder: Write article on Yard sale rules and how it incorporates community and gifting concepts.

 Why do a series of pieces?
 The thing that is interesting about a series is its gestalt.
 A series is a form of replication (or vice versa?).
-In a series, there is a common thread between each of the items, some common constant and variable.
-When taken in at a higher level though, they can take on another form.
-The form can be unexpected and take on a separate meaning.
-Like chains of proteins, they may form completely different, and yet similar things.
+In a series, there is a common thread between each of the items.
+Each shares in common both constants and variables.
+When taken in at a higher level though, they can take on different and unexpected form, the gestalt.
+This form can take on a separate meaning from the individual pieces.
+Like chains of proteins molecules, they may form completely different, and yet similar things.

 ## Dec 14, 2025 - Updated web site.
 I've started organizing artwork on my website as they occur in a series.
 I think that's the best way to describe my work.
 One series may not look like another series, but everything in a series should have some cohesive whole.
 I think it makes my work more digestible.
 Wouldn't want to make people sick.